Promise will be a non-profit association under danish law. Founded by Anders Lemke-Holstein.

 Any remarks from the accountant should be enclosed with the annual accounts.

-The chair of the board has authorisation to sign.
+The chair of the board has authorization to sign.

 All paragraphs except paragraphs mentioned in §8.1 can be changed on the general meeting.